Jurigag/fast-micro-router-phalcon/README.md

 ## Serialization of 'Closure' is not allowed

 If you have this error it means that you use for example `$router->add()->beforeMatch()`.
-Php can't serialize closuers so you need to handle it differently.
+Php can't serialize closures so you need to handle it differently.
 I suggest you set names for your routes and use added event `router:afterBuild` to which you can attach your function where you will get routes by names for which you want set `beforeMatch`. `router:afterBuild` is fired after router is build from cache or when there is no cache, then it's build on first handle.
 Build from cache happens as soon router is accessed as a service.

-Other solution is to implemenet Phalcon Frontend cache with [super_closure](https://github.com/jeremeamia/super_closure) but i don't recommend it.
+Other solution is to implement Phalcon Frontend cache with [super_closure](https://github.com/jeremeamia/super_closure) but i don't recommend it.

 ## TODO

-- [x] Provide router with grouping regexpes
+- [x] Provide router with regexps grouping
 - [x] Provide router with ability to cache routes
 - [x] Provide micro which will work with new router
-- [ ] Group regexpes by common prefix for even faster matching and shorter regexpes
+- [ ] Group regexps by common prefix for even faster matching and shorter regexps
-- [ ] Create array of regexpes in case we might get too long regexpes
+- [ ] Create array of regexps in case we might get too long regexps
 - [ ] Add readme on collection handlers
 - [ ] Write tests
-- [ ] Handle routes with diffrent regexp which can be matched by same url but have diffrent method/hostname
+- [ ] Handle routes with different regexp which can be matched by same url but have different method/hostname
 - [ ] Change namespace and class names if needed to better